nallen05/old-norse/README.md

 v0.1.0 - Core API subject to change

+This is our (development roadmap)[ROADMAP.md]

 ## Lispy alternatives

 - [cl-tuition](https://github.com/atgreen/cl-tuition) - "Common Lisp library for building rich, responsive terminal user interfaces (TUIs).
 It blends the simplicity of TEA with the power of CLOS so you can model state clearly, react to events via generic methods, and render your UI as pure strings."
+- [uncursed](https://github.com/Plisp/uncursed) - "A cross-platform library for writing terminal interfaces with minimal dependencies (terminfo on unix, recent conhost with VT support on windows).
+A higher-level buffered drawing abstraction and low-level utilities are provided.
+Supported implementations will include sbcl, ccl and ecl."
 - [text-draw](https://shinmera.github.io/text-draw/) - Common Lisp functions to draw graphics using pure Unicode text.
 Just drawing only.

 ## License